Murder, monarchy and dystopia: these are the best TV shows and films streaming this autumn …

 Watch it: On Netflix, from November 9.
 You can watch the official trailer for season five of The Crown here.

-What: Viewers will be champing at the bit to tune into season five of hit dystopian thriller The Handmaid’s Tale which touches down in October.
+What: Viewers will be chomping at the bit to tune into season five of hit dystopian thriller The Handmaid’s Tale which touches down in October.
 The TV show, based on Margaret Atwood’s 1985 novel of the same name, returns after leaving viewers on a cliffhanger at the end of season four, after the brutal murder of Commander Waterford (Joseph Fiennes).

 Who: Season five sees Elisabeth Moss reprise her lead role as June Osborne and Yvonne Strahovski return as Serena Joy Waterford.
 Alexis Bledel has announced she will no longer continue her role as Emily on the hit Hulu show.